smruthishree/Generating-synthetic-Images-using-StyleGAN-and-StyleGAN2/README.md

 # StyleGAN and StyleGAN2 Human Image Synthesis

-This GitHub repository contains pre-trained StyleGAN and StyleGAN2 models used to generate synthetic human images.
+This GitHub repository contains interesting experiments showcasing the capabilities of the pretrained StyleGAN2 network, which was trained on the custom dancer dataset.
+The generated images used here are generate synthetic human images trained on StyleGAN and StyleGAN2 models.
 The primary dataset used in this project consists of 3,000 high-quality images of dancers in various poses.
-Additionally, this repository includes experiments showcasing the capabilities of the pretrained StyleGAN2 network, which was trained on the custom dancer dataset.

 ## Dataset
 The dataset used for training and experimentation comprises 3,000 high-quality images of dancers in various poses.
 These images were carefully curated to provide a diverse range of dance movements and body positions.
 The dataset serves as the foundation for creating synthetic human images with the StyleGAN and StyleGAN2 models.